lschumann1978/WalkerLeadManagement/README.md

 dotnet run
 ```

-### Then open the Frontend project
+### Running the 'WalkerLeadManagementFrontend' project

-In a terminal window navigate to the frontend project folder:
+In a seperate terminal window navigate to the frontend project folder:

 ```
     cd WalkerLeadManagementUI